How to Make Sourdough Bread Starter: Your Ultimate Guide

 Combine Flour & Water

-Mix equal parts of whole wheat flour and water to begin cultivating wild yeasts present in the environment.
-This initial mixture sets the stage for microbial growth.
+Mix equal parts flour and water in a jar to begin cultivating wild yeasts.
+This initial mix provides the food and hydration for microbial growth.

 2

-Discard a portion of the starter and feed it fresh flour and water daily.
-This process removes metabolic waste and provides new nutrients for the thriving microbial community.
+Regularly remove a portion of the starter and feed the remainder with fresh flour and water.
+This process strengthens the desirable microbes and removes metabolic waste.

 3